3 tips to transform documentation into a valuable asset

 - Make “chore-like” documentation into valuable communication.

-Today, documentation and registration of daily care tasks, takes up more resources than ever.
+Today, documentation and registration of daily care tasks take up more resources than ever.
 As the requirements for what should be documented and demands for data security have become stricter, the need for more personalised care has also increased.
 This leaves the care staff with less time to provide care, which could have detrimental effects on both the residents receiving the care and the staff.
-For the residents, they may miss out on receiving the needed care, and for the staff this could mean a more stressful work day.
+For the residents, they may miss out on receiving the needed care, and for the staff, this could mean a more stressful work day.

 The documentation framework is outlined by CQC, so it is not a discussion about what should be documented, but rather how you document most efficiently.
 It is paramount to substitute the old dusty folders full of papers and detailed descriptions of observations to a smarter and more intuitive way of coordinating the planning efforts.

 - Focus on the residents instead of documentation

 The purpose of the care staffs’ presence is the desire to make a difference for others.
 No one should be treated as just ‘another bed’.
 Person-centred care is as much about compassion as professionalism.